China flexes military muscle to mark 70 years of Communist rule

 China must maintain lasting prosperity and stability in Hong Kong and Macao, promote the peaceful development of relations with self-ruled Taiwan and “continue to strive for the motherland’s complete reunification”, he added.

-Xi, whose military modernization program has rattled nerves around the region, then descended to the street and inspected row upon row of military hardware and immaculately presented troops.
+Xi, whose military modernization program has rattled nerves around the region, then inspected row upon row of military hardware and immaculately presented troops.

-Riding past in a black limousine, Xi bellowed; “Hello comrades, hard-working comrades!”
+Riding past in a black, open-roofed limousine, Xi bellowed; “Hello comrades, hard-working comrades!”

 The massed ranks of soldiers shouted back: “Follow the Party!
 Fight to win!
 Forge exemplary conduct!”